 - Ask your quit-tobacco program provider about nondaily smokers.
 Ask your program provider how they connect with vulnerable subpopulations where nondaily smoking is prevalent.
 Is the imagery they use inclusive of diverse populations?
 Is there social support for these subpopulations?
 Are coaches trained to support individuals with diverse lived experiences?

 - Make sure the program is available through more than an app.
 To maximize reach among different populations, it helps if the quit-tobacco program is available through the web (not just an app) and offers interactive support through text messages and other formats.
-For example, Latinos may tend to prefer using text message interventions.
+For example, certain subgroups of smokers may prefer using text message interventions.
 Can your current quit-tobacco program accommodate this?

 Offering effective resources means meeting nondaily smokers where they are.
-A one-size-fits-all approach won’t work.
-A program that understands the needs of nondaily or light smokers can go a long way toward making them into EX-tobacco users.
+A one-size-fits-all approach to quitting smoking won’t work.
+A cessation program that understands the needs of nondaily or light smokers can go a long way toward making them into EX-tobacco users.

-To learn more about how the EX Program can help you engage more of your population in quitting tobacco, please visit our EX Program page.
+To learn more about how EX Program’s tobacco cessation program can help you engage more of your population in quitting tobacco, please visit our EX Program page.